Rated 4.7 out of 5 by 6

 October 1, 2015

-Rated 5.0 out of 5.0 This is a great machine, makes handling my 3 acre wooded lot, with 300 oak trees a breeze to clean up, I also get a lot of small limbs, and this thing chews them right up.
+Rated 5.0 out of 5.0 by harryq This is a great machine, makes handling my 3 acre wooded lot, with 300 oak trees a breeze to clean up, I also get a lot of small limbs, and this thing chews them right up.
 I did add a spiral clamp to the hose where it attaches to the blower intake, hose clamps aren't that great.
 But are good for the hose, where it attaches to deck, I also noted that if you start it over leaves, before engaging mower blades it will clog.
 There are a few tips you must learn to operate it.
 Once learned, it's Great.
 Also got an excellent response when I needed a template, thanks.

 December 1, 2014